WooCommerce Invoicing: Email Invoices with Pay Now Links

 Hassle-free eCommerce

-From when your customer got your invoice in their inbox to the final payment, they've only clicked through three windows without leaving your site or logging in to third-party systems to pay.
+From the time your customer receives your invoice in their inbox to the final payment, they have only clicked through three windows without leaving your site or logging in to third-party systems to pay.

 If your customer pays by eCheck Processing, they'll authorize a direct debit from their bank account using their secure bank login.